anirudhkaushal/ShareStory/README.md

 # ShareStory

-A full stack web app created using HTML, CSS, Node.js, Express and MongoDB that allows users to post interesting stories.
+A full stack web app created using HTML, CSS, NodeJS, Express and MongoDB that allows users to post interesting stories.

 ## Description